as part of our commitment to respecting ourselves, our training partners, and the dojo, please observe the following personal hygiene practices

 before class

-• check your finger and toenails- clip and file them as needed to prevent injury
+• check your finger and toenails- trim and/or file them as needed to prevent injury

 during class